joel99/maskgit_edit/README.md

 **Non-tuning Heuristics**
 - Context-guidance can be used by manipulating inference.
 At each step of ancestral sampling, we replace the previous round's least confident samples with guidance.
 (See `maskgit/libml/parallel_decode.decode_context_guidance`)
-- Self-guidance can reweight sampled confidences via a pre-specified distance metric (such as L2).
+- Self-guidance can reweight sampled confidences via a pre-specified distance metric.
+I use L2.

 **Tuning**
 - Both forms of guidance might be achieved if the model can be trained to use low confidence samples -- such as those produced in its own iterative sampling.
 I implement this by retaining the low-confidence samplesd tokens from an initial iteration and adding their embedding to another iteration (See `maskgit.nets.maskgit_transformer`).
 Guidance can then be provided at test-time identically to how it's provided in modified training.
-- Learned reweighting -- this way we can drop transformer training.
-Much saved memory.
+- Learned reweighting for self-guidance: by learning a thin reweighting matrix of size $C \times C$ (representing affinities between the $C$ codes), we can attempt to learn self-guidance without worrying about overfit in the Transformer.

 ### Implementation Note
-We use the open-sourced MaskGIT repo -- unfortunately this only had an inference demo so effort was primarily directed to setting up a training pipeline once it seemed like tuning was inevitably needed.
+We use the open-sourced MaskGIT repo -- unfortunately this only had an inference demo so much effort was directed to setting up a training pipeline; this kind of killed most progress on the project.

 The open MaskGIT weights are only on ImageNet, so we use those.

-## Comparisons
+## Results

-## Ablations
+## Comparisons and Ablations